Yarn for fringe: 15% of a skein of Lion Brand Heartland Thick and Quick, 18 yards of a 125 yard skein

 Now back to the nose.
 The outside needles here are the 4 live stitches on the outside.
 The leftmost loop on the bottom two needles are the working yarn that's threaded through the live loops.
 The middle needle shows where you're going to poke those two seed beads.
 Cram them in there under those two loops of yarn.
 Only the outside of them will stick out, most of the beads are inside the head.
 The two loops of yarn will fall into the depression between the beads.
 Sew them there with the tails of the thread.
 Then run the thread back to the yellow ring so you can use it to sew the tail to the head.

-Middle needle through loops of the row below to
+Two outside needles hold live stitches.
+Middle needle through loops of the row below to show where the beads/eyes go.

 Now finish the nose by taking out the needles and pulling up the last four stitches with the working yarn that should be threaded through them already.
 Work the tail back to the ring neck with a yarn needle.
 I split the plies and tied a knot back there for extra security.
 Finally sew the neck to the tail with the sewing thread to hide the beginning/end of the ring.
 Tie it good and run the tails into the cord.
 Done!
 It's a bit bulgy in the eyeballs, but it's passably cute.
 Also hard to photograph.
 I would try taking better photos with softer light but I already mailed it to somebody.